Francesco Pacelli

-Francesco Pacelli (February 1, 1872 – April 22, 1935) was an Italian lawyer and the elder brother of Eugenio Pacelli, who would later become Pope Pius XII.
-He acted as a legal advisor to Pope Pius XI; in this capacity, he assisted Cardinal Secretary of State Pietro Gasparri in the negotiation of the Lateran Treaty, which established the independence of Vatican City.
+Francesco Pacelli (1 February 1872 – 22 April 1935), a nobleman of Acquapendente and Sant'Angelo in Vado, was an Italian lawyer and expert in canon law.
+He was the elder brother of Eugenio Pacelli, who later became Pope Pius XII.
+As a lay legal advisor to Pope Pius XI, Pacelli played a key role in assisting Pietro Gasparri, then the Cardinal Secretary of State, during the negotiation of the 1929 Lateran Treaty with Benito Mussolini, which established the independence of Vatican City and resolved the longstanding Roman Question.